dennisheraldi/dennisheraldi.github.io/_posts/2024-12-06-hello-world.md

 # Hello World!

 Welcome to my blog!
 I'm Dennis, a Software Engineer based in Jakarta, Indonesia.
-After years of building backend systems and integrating complex microservices, I've decided to start documenting my learnings and share them with the community.
+After years of building backend systems and integrating complex microservices, I've decided to start documenting my learnings (or maybe just random thoughts) and share them with the community.

-## What to Expect

-This blog will cover various topics including:

-- **Backend Development**: Deep dives into Go, Java, and PHP patterns
-- **System Design**: Building scalable and fault-tolerant systems
-- **Payment Systems**: Learnings from working with financial integrations
-- **Career Growth**: Reflections on growing as an engineer

 ## Why I'm Writing

 Throughout my career, I've benefited immensely from the writings of other engineers.
 From understanding complex distributed systems to debugging tricky production issues, blog posts have been invaluable resources.

-Now it's my turn to contribute back to the community.
+I'd like to give a shot at writing about my experiences and learnings in the tech industry.

 ## A Bit About Me